Automattic/vip-codespaces/README.md

 ### Using with GitHub Codespaces

-1. Add the `.devcontainer` configuration to your WordPress VIP project
+1. We provide the `.devcontainer/devcontainer.json` in our [Skeleton template repository](https://github.com/Automattic/vip-go-skeleton/tree/production/.devcontainer).
+For older codebases, you will need to add the `.devcontainer/devcontainer.json` configuration to your WordPress VIP repository manually
 2. Start a new Codespace from your repository
 3. Wait for the environment to build and initialize
 4. Access your WordPress site at the forwarded port (typically port 80)

-### Using with VS Code/Cursor/Windsurf Remote Containers
+### Using with VS Code/Cursor/Windsurf Development Containers

-1. Add the `.devcontainer` configuration to your WordPress VIP project
+1. Add the `.devcontainer/devcontainer.json` configuration to your WordPress VIP project
 2. Open the project in VS Code
 3. Click on the Remote Containers extension icon and select "Reopen in Container"
 4. Wait for the environment to build and initialize